ckeditor/ckeditor4-docs/docs/guide/dev/integration/spreadsheets/README.md

 } );
 ```

-To gain more control over which table elements are converted or to add custom conversion heuristics, one may use `addTableTransformation()` API method instead:
+To gain more control over which table elements are converted or to add custom conversion algorithm, one may use `addTableTransformation()` API method instead:

 ```js
 CKEDITOR.plugins.spreadsheet.addTableTransformation( editor, function( element ) {